NETWAYS/foreman-training/architecture/02_smart_proxy.md

 !SLIDE smbullets small
 # Smart Proxy - DNS

-* Adds and removes dns records of type A and PTR
+* Adds and removes dns records of type A, AAAA and PTR
 * Requires zone to be configured as dynamic zones
 * Supports: Bind, PowerDNS, Route53, MS DNS, Libvirt